Cloudera-Boot-Camps/venus-june-2017/ingestion/README.md

+# Ingestion
+Use the AWS cluster that your group has been assigned

+Ingest measurements and reference data from Oracle
+500 million measurements, 8 detectors, 128 galaxies, 106 astrophysicists
+Tables: measurements, detectors, galaxies, astrophysicists Will provide Oracle connection string and credentials

+Make the tables available to Impala for querying in Hue

+## use case model
+One record is one measurement

+Each measurement is
+* At a point in time
+* Made up of three signal amplitudes
+* From a gravitational wave detector somewhere in the world
+* Being performed by an astrophysicist
+* Listening to a nearby galaxy

+A gravitational wave is detected when the first and third amplitudes are > 0.995, and the second amplitude is < 0.005

 # sqoop
 Using the direct method took only 15min to ingest the measurements table.
 Sqooped the other tables similarly
 ```